Christmas Celebrations in Malta

 Christmas in Malta is celebrated in grand style as the Maltese love to decorate their homes with all sorts of decorations and the holiday spirit can be felt all over the islands.
-December in Malta is mild with temperatures ranging between 10 and 22 degrees.
 The streets of Valletta and other major shopping areas are adorned with beautiful Christmas lights and many shopping centres play Christmas carols throughout the festive month.

 As in the rest of the Christian world, Christmas is a highly celebrated event in Malta.
 Whereas the significance of the religious aspect of the feast has been overshadowed by its commercial aspect in so many places, the central theme of the Nativity still plays a significant role in the islands and Christmas traditions are very much alive and mostly family oriented.